 The 2014 season produced a 24-15 overall record with the Cardinals capturing their first Landmark Conference Championship.
 Their championship run included a win over Moravian and back-to-back wins over Susquehanna.
 Their postseason success continued with a NCAA Regional berth where the Cardinals were placed in the Virginia Wesleyan Region.

-McConkey led the Cardinals to their first ECAC championship last season, in addition to their second 25-win season in the last three years.
-CUA also earned its fourth Landmark Conference Tournament bid in the last five seasons.
+McConkey led the Cardinals to their first ECAC championship in 2012, in addition to their second 25-win season since 2010.
+CUA also earned its fourth Landmark Conference Tournament bid in the since the inauguration of the Landmark Conference.

-2011 saw CUA win 23 games and advance all the way to the Landmark Conference championship contest for the second time in the last four seasons.
+2011 saw CUA win 23 games and advance all the way to the Landmark Conference championship contest for the second time since 2007.
 The Cardinals went 7-3 at home during the course of the season, which included a no-hit win vs. Hood College and a 5-4 victory over No. 18 Moravian.